 Methods

 The full methods are presented in a previous paper focused on lived experience in IBD (Mikocka-Walus et al., 2020a).
 Briefly, the study used an exploratory descriptive approach (Sandelowski, 2000) to understand the needs of people with IBD and comorbid anxiety/depression regarding online psychotherapy.

 We recruited adults living with IBD and anxiety/ depression and healthcare professionals who have worked with people with IBD for at least two years, via three tertiary gastroenterology services in one region of England.
-IBD nurses or gastroenterologists invited patients referred to a psychologist in the past or currently on the waiting list with symptoms of anxiety and/or depression to our study.
+IBD nurses or gastroenterologists invited patients referred to a psychologist in the past or currently on the waiting list with symptoms of anxiety and/or depression.
 We employed a maximum variation sampling strategy to ensure diversity in terms of illness and demographic characteristics for patients, and role and experience for professionals (Patton, 1990).
 We also included people with various levels of computer literacy which was established using a self-report.

 We conducted focus groups and interviews with patients (depending on patient preference and availability) and interviews with health professionals.
-Both had a semi-structured nature, with a detailed topic guide and questions developed a priori in consultation with a patient representative, psychologists, gastroenterologists, and methodologists.
+Both had a semi-structured nature.
+A detailed topic guide was developed a priori in consultation with a patient representative, psychologists, gastroenterologists, and methodologists.
 The focus group of three IBD patients lasted approximately 90 minutes.
 The interviews with the remaining patients lasted between 25 and 45 minutes, and with the health professionals between 20 and 45 minutes.
 No incentives were provided.

 Before the interview/focus group, participants were asked to familiarise themselves with the “Tame Your Gut” website (TAME YOUR GUT, 2019) as an example of how online psychotherapy programme might look like.
 Participants could refer to the programme during the interview.
-“Tame Your Gut” (www.tameyourgut.com) is a 10-week, two-hour per week which has been found to improve quality of life in two trials in Australia and New Zealand (McCombie et al., 2016; Mikocka-Walus et al., 2015).
+“Tame Your Gut” (www.tameyourgut.com) is a 10-week, two-hour per week programme, which has been found to improve quality of life in two trials (McCombie et al., 2016; Mikocka-Walus et al., 2015).
 It comprises the following weekly sessions: 1) Education about IBD and CBT; 2) Stress and relaxation; 3) Automatic thoughts and cognitive distortions; 4) Cognitive restructuring; 5) Exposure and overcoming avoidance; 6) Coping strategies; 7) Assertiveness training; 8) Relationships and communication; 9) Attention and distraction; and 10) Relapse prevention for mental health problems.